Regent Granite

 Cuts Or Scratches on a Quartz Countertop

+Quartz countertops can scratch, chip and stain.
+Although this is a rare occurrence, it can happen.
+We recommend the use of a cutting board when cutting or preparing food.
 With a small amount of care, your quartz surface will look as great as the day you bought it for years to come.

-Regent Granite
+Regent Stone

-© 2023 Regent Granite & Marble, Inc. | All Rights Reserved
+© 2023 Regent Stone | All Rights Reserved